CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

-In `student.php`, what does the positional placeholder `?` as parameters do on line 10?
+In `Student.php`, what does the positional placeholder `?` as parameters do on line 11?

 - It removes question mark values in the SQL statement.